 The Public-Private Partnership Law Review: Australia

-While many of the benefits of PPPs for the government entities (e.g., transfer of construction and asset life-cycle risk) can be achieved using other models of procurement, PPPs have unique facets, such as extracting long-term value-for-money through risk transfer to the private sector over the life of the project – from construction through operations to handback.
+While many of the benefits of PPPs for government entities (e.g., transfer of construction and asset life-cycle risk) can be achieved using other models of procurement, PPPs have unique facets, such as extracting long-term value for money through risk transfer to the private sector over the life of the project – from construction through operations to handback.

 The year in review

 The year 2020 continued to be a busy period for infrastructure in Australia, with many PPPs in the tender process, several reaching financial close and more reaching completion of construction.
 Rail and road projects remain a priority in Australian infrastructure procurement although there has been a resurgence of social infrastructure projects.

 In New South Wales (NSW), a number of existing PPPs were augmented.
 This included the Sydney Metro City & Southwest OTS2 PPP, additional facilities to existing school PPPs, a number of unsolicited proposals (such as the proposed M7–M12 motorway integration), and the commencement of full operations on the Sydney Light Rail PPP project and on NorthConnex.
 The NSW government has commenced an early consortium involvement stage for the Circular Quay Renewal to explore undertaking this project as a hybrid PPP involving infrastructure and real estate assets.
 The NSW government has taken a varied approach to procurement models utilising large design and construct packages for Sydney Metro and the Western Harbour Tunnel as well as the PPP model.

 Victoria continues to be a supporter of the PPP model, with continued procurement of North East Link and the award of the Footscray Hospital PPP.
 However, the second and third Suburban Roads Upgrade packages were discontinued as the government sought shovel-ready economy-boosting projects in response to covid-19.